All Episodes

 He's in the bunker.

-You're taking a shower?
+You're taking the shower?

-What do you do?
+What are you doing?

-What do you mean it's schedule?
+What do you mean, it's schedule?

 You're going out and watering the flowers?